victorcarre6/llm-memorization/README.md

 - These scripts work with LM Studio but can be adapted to any software providing conversations in `.json` format.

-- The script applies a multiplier factor (default 2) to the requested number of extracted keywords to obtain more raw keywords, then filters irrelevant ones to ensure a sufficient, high-quality final set.
-This multiplier is configurable in `config.json` under `keyword_multiplier`.

 ### About the conversations.db database